unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 public record WeatherInfo(double Temperature);
 ```

-This is the weather service, which includes a small delay to simulate calling a service api.
+This is the weather service, which includes a small delay to simulate calling a service API.

 ```c#
 public interface IWeatherService